baconsocrispy/bbs-api/README.md

 * I restricted the way client credentials (client_id, client_secret) are received to just basic auth `client_credentials :from_basic`

-## Create Client Application
+### Create Client Application
-In Rails console, create an application to generate client_id and client_secret.
+See `seeds.rb` for syntax for creating an application.
 I called the frontend client application Next.js.
-Set the Client id, secret, name and grant_type as environment variables.
+Set the Client id, secret, name and grant_type as environment variables on the frontend.

-## Cookie Management
+### Cookie Management
 * Create a helper to update the default doorkeeper response to send the access_token as an HttpOnly cookie. (see `app/helpers/cookie_token_response_helper.rb` for implementation)

 * The helper needs to be required and included in the `doorkeeper.rb` initializer